Dart leagues in London are split into those played by teams, and those for individuals.

 Individual leagues

-One is run under the auspices of the City of London Darts Association (COLDA), and is a fun league of more than 250 players (including me) in divisions of all levels from absolute beginner to county.
-All games are played around the City, it is fantastically run and generouly fabulous, even if I seem to be on the verge of relegation each season.
-COLDA’s season 28 started in January 2024, season 29 starts in April 2024; see more information on the COLDA website.
+The main individual league in central London is the City of London Darts Association (COLDA), which now contains hundreds of players of all levels from absolute beginner to county and more.
+All games are played around the City, it is fantastically run and generally fabulous, even if I seem to be on the verge of relegation each season I play.
+Season 31 started in January 2025; more information on the COLDA website.

 Team leagues

-• The City Banks and Financial Institutions Darts league, more commonly known as the Banks League is going strong in 2024
+- The City Banks and Financial Institutions Darts league, more commonly known as the Banks League was going strong in 2024